How To Feed A Loon

 • If using shrimp or prawns with the heads still attached, simply twist the head off from the body, and then remove the shells.
 You'll be using both the shells and the heads for the stock.

-• Heat the butter and oil in a large pot, or Dutch oven, over medium-high heat.
+• Heat the oil and butter (if using) in a large pot, or Dutch oven, over medium-high heat.
 Add the shells (and heads if using) and cook until pink, about 8 minutes.

 • Add in the onion, celery, leeks, and white wine.
 Bring to a boil and simmer for 5 minutes.

-• Add the water, bring to a boil and then lower the heat.
-Cover the pot and simmer on low heat for 1 hour.
+• Add the water, salt, and paprika (if using).
+Bring to a boil, and then lower the heat.
+Simmer on medium-low heat for 1 hour.

-• Let cool for about 20 minutes, and the strain the stock through a fine-mesh sieve into another pot or large heat-proof bowl.
-Use a spoon or small ladle to skim off any fat (from the butter) and/or impurities that may have formed on the surface of the stock.
+• Let cool for about 20 minutes, and then strain the stock through a fine-mesh sieve into another pot or large heat-proof bowl.
+Use a spoon or small ladle to skim off any fat (from the butter) and/or impurities that may have formed on the surface of the stock

 Notes